Sexuality during pregnancy is more than deciding whether to have sex or not.

 • heartburn

-How you feel emotionally can also affect whether or not you want to make love.
+How you feel emotionally can also affect whether you want to have sex, have an orgasm, be alone or be with someone.

 Maybe you’re worried about: